How do I come out of the closet?

 2. Choose the right time (hint: it’s never)

 You can strategize all you want, but there’s never going to be an opportune time to come out.
 Life will get in the way, and it won’t happen as planned – so stop pretending life is ideal and expect the unexpected.
 When I told my mom I was dating a woman, we were in a pickup truck in the middle of Pennsylvania.
 I knew that breaking the news would throw a major wrench in our road trip, but I knew it couldn’t wait until we got home, so I just went for it.
 And you know what?
 It wasn’t perfect, but it was fine.
 At the end of the day, circumstances matter far less than courage and confidence.

 There are a few ways you can approach this.
 A) you can do a test run and tell someone you don’t care all that much about.
 Find a stranger or an acquaintance and just practice saying those words: I’m gay.
 Or; B) you can tell someone you love the most in this world.
 Telling someone close to you has its benefits – you’ll feel comfortable and safe and, hopefully, they’ll respond with nothing but support.
 But telling someone you love first is also chancy.
 If they don’t react well, it’ll leave you severely wounded.
 It’s up to you to weigh the risk.

 4. Just do it

-I’ve known people who have waited decades before coming out of the closet.
-I can only imagine that the weight of this ginormous secret would be absolutely crushing, so my advice is this: just do it.
+I’ve known people who have waited decades before coming out of the closet… and sometimes that’s how it has to be.
+But I can only imagine that the weight of this ginormous secret would be absolutely crushing, so my advice is this: just do it.
 Easier said than done, of course.
-But holding it in isn’t easy either, is it?
+Although holding it in isn’t easy either, is it?
 Put on your big girl panties, thank the universe that you live in the 21st century, and set yourself free.